How to Convert RTMP to HLS for Live Video Streaming in 2025

 You must use either live stream encoding software or a hardware encoder when setting up a live stream.
 The encoder connects to your video camera and other mobile live streaming equipment.

-It then converts its RAW video output to a digital format better suited for live streaming.
-Most often, the default streaming protocol format for your encoder will be RTMP
+Then, it converts its RAW video output to a digital format better suited for live streaming.
+Most often, the default streaming protocol format for your encoder will be RTMP.

 The End of Flash Player and the Birth of RTMP

-That’s a more minor role in the live streaming process, but it is still imperative.
-The process is called ingest, and according to a 2021 Video Streaming Latency Report study, 76.6% of surveyed used RTMP streaming protocols for ingesting.
+Although now it has a smaller role in the live-streaming process, it’s still important.
+According to a 2021 Video Streaming Latency Report study, 76.6% of surveyed used RTMP streaming protocols for ingesting.

-Various streaming encoders—used by small operations and broadcast-level professionals, such as WirecastvMix, or OBS Studio—create feeds using real time messaging protocol.
+Various streaming encoders—used by small operations and broadcast-level professionals, such as Wirecast, vMix, or OBS Studio—create feeds using RTMP.

 What is HLS?